Frontier Fiesta: Variety Shows

 One of the main features of Frontier Fiesta are the variety shows.
 These shows, hosted by student groups, are 30 minute long shows that include singing and dancing.
 These shows are judged in an individual competition as groups compete for the coveted Joe Koppel Award (named for the second chairman of Frontier Fiesta in 1941), which is awarded to the best overall show.

 In addition to the show itself, the student groups construct elaborate "fronts" which act as an entrance to their tent for the performance.
 The fronts line the main midway of Frontier Fiesta, effectively becoming "Fiesta City".
 They are usually constructed in a theme to match that of the show.
 For example, an Old West jailhouse may be the front for a show that centers around a jailbreak.

 Frontier Fiesta was originally Western themed and most of the fronts and shows were done in an Old West style (country music and dancing were the norm).
 As the years have gone by and as the student groups participating in the event have become more diverse, Frontier Fiesta has deviated from its Old West heritage and become more current.

-Cookoff
+Cook off

-After shows, student groups, alumni groups and other cookoff teams host various cook-off sites, where their patrons can enjoy the remainder of the evening eating, drinking and listening to music at their tent.
-These sites are usually privately run and an invitation or an entry fee will need to be collected to participate.
-Individual schools also host cookoff sites for students and alumni, such as the Bauer College of Business and the Architecture School.
+After shows, student groups, alumni groups and other cook off teams host various cook off sites, where their patrons can enjoy the remainder of the evening eating, drinking and listening to music at their tent.
+These sites are usually privately run and an invitation or an entry fee is required for participation.
+Individual schools also host cook off sites for students and alumni, such as the Bauer College of Business and the Architecture School.

-Frontier Fiesta boasts a "world class cookoff" where several cookoff teams compete in five food categories: Chicken, Ribs, Brisket, Beans and Fajitas.
-Also, a baking contest is held where cookies and other deserts can compete for awards.
-A cash prize is awarded for winners in the brisket category.
+Frontier Fiesta boasts a "world class cook off" where several cook off teams compete in five food categories: Chicken, Ribs, Brisket, Beans and Fajitas.
+In addition, a baking contest is held where cookies and other desserts can compete for awards.
+A cash prize is awarded for the winners in the brisket category.